micro-ROS/micro-ROS.github.io/_docs/tutorials/programming_rcl_rclc/parameters/parameters.md

 ROS 2 parameter allow the user to create variables on a node and manipulate/read them with different ROS2 commands.
 Further information about ROS 2 parameters can be found [here](https://docs.ros.org/en/galactic/Tutorials/Parameters/Understanding-ROS2-Parameters.html)

-Ready to use code related to this tutorial can be found in [`rclc/rclc_examples/src/`](https://github.com/ros2/rclc/blob/master/rclc_examples/src/example_parameter_server.c) folder.
+Ready to use code related to this tutorial can be found in [`rclc/rclc_examples/src/example_parameter_server.c`](https://github.com/ros2/rclc/blob/master/rclc_examples/src/example_parameter_server.c).
 Fragments of code from this example is used on this tutorial.

 Note: micro-ROS parameter server is only supported on ROS2 galactic distribution